Arcadier/Marketplace-Populator/README.md

 <img width="1432" alt="3" src="https://user-images.githubusercontent.com/6611854/61353068-71906400-a8a1-11e9-9d3f-2cc2f2115526.png">

-If you would like to see the results of your Item Generator, go to the User page of your marketplace where you will be able to see the various listings created
+If you would like to see the results of your Item Generator, go to the User page of your marketplace where you will be able to see the various listings created.

 [4]